hashicorp/terraform-sentinel-policies/README.md

 ### The Functions of the tfconfig-functions Module
 The `tfconfig-functions` module has several types of functions:
-  * `find_all_*` functions find all resources, data sources, provisioners, providers, variables, outputs, and module calls of all types.
+  * `all_*` functions find all resources, data sources, provisioners, providers, variables, outputs, and module calls of all types.
-  * `find_*_by_type` functions that find resources, data sources, provisioners, or providers of a specific type.
+  * `*_by_type` functions that find resources, data sources, provisioners, or providers of a specific type.
-  * `find_*_in_module` functions that find resources, data sources, variables, providers, outputs, or module calls in a specific module.
+  * `*_in_module` functions that find resources, data sources, variables, providers, outputs, or module calls in a specific module.
-  * `find_*_by_provider` functions that find resources or data sources created by a specific provider.
+  * `*_by_provider` functions that find resources or data sources created by a specific provider.
-  * The `find_outputs_by_sensitivity` function that finds outputs based on their `sensitive` setting.
+  * The `outputs_by_sensitivity` function that finds outputs based on their `sensitive` setting.
-  * The `find_descendant_modules` function that finds all module addresses called directly or indirectly by a specific module including that module itself.
-Calling `find_descendant_modules("")` will return all module addresses within the Terraform configuration.
+  * The `descendant_modules` function that finds all module addresses called directly or indirectly by a specific module including that module itself.
+Calling `descendant_modules("")` will return all module addresses within the Terraform configuration.
-  * Various filter functions such as `filter_attribute_not_in_list` and `filter_attribute_in_list` that are similar to the filter functions in the tfplan-functions module.
+  * Various filter functions such as `attribute_not_in_list` and `attribute_in_list` that are similar to the filter functions in the tfplan-functions module.
 However, these can only be used against top-level attributes of the items in the collection passed to them or against items directly under the `config` map of items.
 Those collections can be any type of entity covered by the tfconfig/v2 import including resources, data sources, providers, provisioners, variables, outputs, and module calls.
 The filter functions return a map consisting of 2 items:
     * `items`: a map consisting of items that violate a condition.
     * `messages`: a map of violation messages associated with the items.
   * The same `to_string` and `print_violations` functions that are in the tfplan-functions module.